azin1372/superteam-nodejs/README.md

-Token Risk Scanner
+Token Risk Scanner Backend
-Welcome to Token Risk Scanner, a powerful tool designed to analyze the risk level of token smart contracts by providing detailed insights based on the contract address.
-Whether you're an investor, developer, or blockchain enthusiast, our tool helps you make informed decisions by evaluating potential risks associated with token contracts.
+Welcome to the Token Risk Scanner Backend, a robust Express.js-based API that powers the risk analysis of token smart contracts.
+This backend processes token contract addresses and provides detailed risk assessments by analyzing on-chain data, smart contract code, and transaction patterns.
+Designed for developers and blockchain analysts, it serves as the core engine for the Token Risk Scanner frontend.
 Table of Contents

 Features